Chokehold: Use in law enforcement (lateral vascular neck restraint)

+Anaheim P.D. bodycam footage of Vincent Valenzuela Jr. entering coma due to chokehold in July 2016, hosted on LiveLeak.

 In law enforcement the goal is to force an uncooperative subject to submit without causing death or permanent injury.
 In this situation it is vital to distinguish between air and blood chokes.
 A hold that simultaneously blocks both the left and right carotid arteries results in cerebral ischemia and loss of consciousness within seconds.
 If properly applied, the hold produces almost immediate cessation of resistance.
 However to avoid injury the hold cannot be maintained more than a few seconds.
 When pressure on the carotids is released, the flow of oxygenated blood resumes immediately and consciousness slowly returns.
-In contrast, if the airway rather than the carotid arteries is blocked, the subject cannot breathe, but his brain is still perfused with blood and he will remain conscious and may continue to struggle for a minute or more; he will lose consciousness only when the oxygen in the circulating blood is consumed and he collapses from hypoxia.
+In contrast, if the airway rather than the carotid arteries is blocked, the subject will remain conscious and may continue to struggle for a minute or more; they will lose consciousness only when the oxygen in the circulating blood is consumed and they collapse from hypoxia.
 Even if the hold is released at this point, the blood circulating through the brain contains no oxygen, and consequently the subject may not regain consciousness or resume spontaneous breathing.
 Possibly the most important element of training for the use of chokeholds in law enforcement is the understanding that the subject should always be able to breathe freely.
-The operator uses his right arm to compress both sides of the subject's neck, assisted by the pressure of his left hand, while his elbow, sharply flexed and centered over the midline, places no pressure on the trachea.
+The operator uses their right arm to compress both sides of the subject's neck, assisted by the pressure of their left hand, while the elbow, sharply flexed and centered over the midline, places no pressure on the trachea.

 Following a series of choking deaths, the Los Angeles Police Department banned chokeholds in 1980, and was soon followed by police departments nationwide.
 Choking suspects was widely banned by American police departments by the early 1990s, when New York City strengthened the force of an earlier ban on chokeholds.
 (It is also forensically known as a "carotid sleeper".)

 Despite the ban, in 2014, NYPD police killed Eric Garner by administering the prohibited hold.
 Garner was assaulted on suspicions of selling cigarettes without tax stamps, although he was not doing so.
 While being in the chokehold and restrained by multiple officers, he repeated the words "I can't breathe" 11 times while lying face down on the sidewalk.
 Garner lost consciousness and died approximately an hour later; his autopsy revealed that his death was a result of "[compression] of neck, compression of chest and prone positioning during physical restraint by police."
 His death and quote became a prominent factor of Black Lives Matter protests, a social movement originating in 2013 and becoming most popular during the George Floyd protests in 2020 following his murder by Minneapolis police officer Derek Chauvin.
 In response, the George Floyd Justice in Policing Act of 2021 was introduced, part of its statutes including prohibiting federal police officers from using chokeholds or other carotid holds, along with state and local law enforcement agencies that receive federal funding.